hihiz20/nova-american-diet/README.md

 ## Research Questions
 **NOVA Classification**
-- Which NOVA classification has the most unique food product?
+- How many total unique food products does each NOVA classification have?
+Which NOVA classification dominates the US food market?
 - What are the most popular American food category that dominate the US and what NOVA classification does it stand in?
-- How many total unique product does each NOVA classification have?

 **Ingredients and Consumer Awareness**
 - What are the most occurring ingredients in each NOVA classification?